Shicheng-Guo/BIS180L_web/_posts/2017-05-16-Illumina-Day-2.md

     -b R500_rmdup.bam -s R500 -r R500 \
     | freebayes --fasta-reference ../Brapa_reference/BrapaV1.5_chrom_only.fa --stdin  > IMB211_R500.vcf

-We will examine the VCF file in R on Tuesday.
+We will examine the VCF file in the second part of todays lab.

 ## Two other popular SNP callers: